dburkhardt/viash_web/content/docs/reference_commands/run.md

-# viash run

-Executes a viash component from the provided [viash config](/config) file. viash generates a temporary executable and immediately executes it with the given parameters.
+Executes a viash component from the provided [viash config](/docs/reference_config/config) file. viash generates a temporary executable and immediately executes it with the given parameters.

 Usage: